Even a dead guy can make it in the world if he's got himself a college education!

 One of the major villains of Guild Wars Prophecies is a lich necromancer, transformed during the Cataclysm of Orr by Abaddon.

-Magic-users had the option of becoming liches in Might And Magic 7 through 9.
+Magic-users had the option of becoming liches in Might and Magic 7 through 9.
 The process was always quite complicated, and the main payoff was access to the top dark magic powers.
-It didn't give any particular immortality.
+It didn't give any particular immortality (it grants immunity to Body magic and removes age as a factor, but otherwise you're no more protected from death than any other character) — though this might be because they games vary between indicating that the soul jars are only needed for the process (with the souls then put back in the body) or that liches have to carry their soul jars with them.

 Liches are a recurring high-level undead enemy in The Elder Scrolls series.
 They shoot off a lot of magic but are otherwise fairly straightforward to fight.
 They do not use their Soul Jar in any important manner.